 In May of 2016, Katherine was honored at NASA’s Langley Research Center, where it was announced that the newest Computational Research Facility to be built would be named after her, and where she was also given the Silver Snoopy award, for her outstanding contributions to flight safety and mission success.

-And at the 2017 Academy Awards, Katherine appeared alongside Taraji P. Henson, Octavia Spencer, and Janelle Monae to present the award for Best Documentary.
+At the 2017 Academy Awards, Katherine appeared alongside Taraji P. Henson, Octavia Spencer, and Janelle Monae to present the award for Best Documentary.
 When she appeared on stage, Katherine received a well-deserved standing ovation from the crowd.

 And if that wasn’t enough, she was also given her very own Barbie doll earlier this year in honor of International Women’s Day.